MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/using-the-windows-device-portal.md

 Use this page to monitor and control the mitigation levels used with the SDK.
 The page also provides details on which peripherals are having their mitigations suppressed by active applications.

+> [!NOTE]
+> This page is only available in OS builds that support the PowerThermalNotification SDK

 ### Virtual Input

 ![Virtual Input page in Windows Device Portal on Microsoft HoloLens](images/using-windows-portal-img-18.png)<br>